How to apply

 - Reading: 22

-Three letters of recommendation are required for the Elementary Education Option application:
+Three completed recommendation forms* are required for the Elementary Education Option application:

-If you cannot obtain a professional letter of recommendation, you may submit a second academic or school based recommendation form.
+If you cannot obtain a professional recommendation, you may submit a second academic or school based recommendation form.

 Documentation of Experience Working with Children

-Please submit documentation of at least 60 hours of working with elementary and middle school children.
+Please submit documentation of at least 30 hours working or volunteering with elementary aged students in a U.S. K-8 public school classroom.
 All hours must be completed within the past two years.
-At least 30 of these hours must be in U.S. K-8 public school classrooms.
 All hours must be completed prior to the application deadline.
 Additional hours of observation and experience in public school settings are highly recommended.
 The documentation of hours form is available online and may be duplicated.

 Upload these forms as part of your online application.